bejayoharen/bjorg.github.io/_posts/2024-12-11-engineering-team-growth-1-job-description.markdown

 title:  "Engineering team growth part 1: The perfect job description"
 date:   2024-12-11 01:01:00 -0400
 categories: management
 excerpt: Writing a great job description is more important than you might think when it comes to hiring great talent.
-Learn why that is, and how to create a great JD.
+Learn why that is, and how to create one.
 header:
     overlay_image: "/assets/images/team-growth-1-dark.png"
     og_image: "/assets/images/team-growth-1.png"
     teaser: "/assets/images/team-growth-1.png"
 ---
 Hiring is, arguably, the most important thing you do at work.
 Who you hire shapes what the company will look like in the future more than many other decisions you can make.
-Let’s talk about one of the most important parts of the process: the job description or JD.
+Let’s talk about one of the most important parts of the process: the job description or "JD".

-# What makes the job description so important?
+# What makes the JD so important?
 The JD isn’t just a thing you post on job boards to attract people to the job.
 A properly written JD is a document that allows stakeholders to agree on what the job is, and communicate that to your interview panel and candidate.
 From there, it helps to guide the interview process towards the goal of hiring the person you want to hire.

-A job description that has ambiguous, impossible or too many or too few requirements, leads to bad hiring decisions because you lack it fails to provide clear and concise criteria for who you are hiring.
+A job description that has ambiguous, impossible, or too many or too few requirements, leads to bad hiring decisions because it fails to provide clear and concise criteria for who you are hiring.
 You’ll end up using your highly biased gut instead of actually evaluating the candidates’ skills.
 Not only can that lead to a team who all looks the same, but it also mean you won't be hiring the best people.

 # Writing a job description
 The job description should be the single document that the entire hiring process flows from, so craft it with care.
 I’ve seen some companies where job descriptions are written by committees, and everyone on the committee has their pet requirements or things they think are important for the job.
 The result is a complex JD with laundry lists of requirements and dozens of “nice to haves”.
 Since you’ll never find someone who fully meets requirements written like this, you will never be able to make your decision based on objective criteria.